saranyab9064/Patient_Connect/README.md

 ## AWS Dynamodb
 ```
 Generate secret and access aws keys
-Configure the keys using cli command "aws configure"
+Configure the keys using cli command "aws configure" on local machine
 ```
 ## Run Application
 In your terminal, run the following: